The Results Are In: See Who Won SNHU’s 5th Annual Fall Fiction Contest

 - Fifth place: “The Dunes of Dawn” by Dotty Weaver

 The top three will receive $3,000, $2,000 and $1,000 scholarships, respectively, for SNHU’s online or on campus degree programs.

 All five finalists had their stories published in The Penmen Review and will also receive a writing-themed prize package including copies of “Save the Cat!
 Writes A Novel: The Last Book on Novel Writing You’ll Ever Need” by Jessica Brody and “2019: The Best American Short Stories.”

 Ben Jackson noticed there aren’t too many older protagonists in fiction, let alone love stories about older couples.
 As his grandparents approached 90, he decided to address this gap in a writing workshop class at SNHU.

 “It’s not often we see stories of men grieving a natural death of a spouse, and I wanted to see if I could create a moment to live in that space,” Jackson said.

 In a review by Courtney McDermott, a semi-finalist judge and adjunct faculty at SNHU, it’s clear that Jackson created an authentic story.
 “Ben Jackson evokes nostalgia and Americana to write this bittersweet love story,” she said.
 “Any baseball fan – and especially any Red Sox fan – will appreciate his love for the sport and the memories it creates.”

-Jackson recently returned to SNHU to finish his BA in Creative Writing & English after taking five years off to focus on his daughter, Emma, and her health.
+Jackson recently returned to SNHU to finish his Creative Writing degree after taking five years off to focus on his daughter, Emma, and her health.

 Now that Jackson’s reached a point where he can make a living doing what he loves most – writing, he returned to school to help him advance.
 He has found the critiques his instructors and classmates offer to be the most valuable, and going to school online allows him to work full-time while also serving as Emma’s caretaker.